 The setup for a Real-Time Kinematic (RTK) survey is similar to a Post-Processed Kinematic (PPK) survey.
 For an RTK survey, first follow steps in Sections V.A through V.C.2 above (i.e. everything up to but not including creating the new "Job").
-Also you must also connect the rubber-coated RF antenna to the "Radio" jack on the R7 receiver.
-Then, proceed as follows.
+Also, you must connect the Pacific Crest RTK roving radio to the R7.
+Connect the 5-pin LEMO end of the radio cable to the radio.
+Then connect the 7-pin LEMO end to Port 3 on the R7, and the radio's power LED will turn on (if the R7 receiver is on).
+Be sure to note which end is which, since trying to jam the 5-pin LEMO end into a 7-pin LEMO (and viceversa) will break the pins!
+Then, proceed as follows: